Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages – 1940-1941:

-The following month, she's listed in Convoy OB 204, which left Liverpool on Aug.
+The following month, she's listed (with Hada County and Storanger) in Convoy OB 204, which left Liverpool on Aug.
 26, but she was only bound for Glasgow on that occasion, arriving there Aug.
-28. From Clyde, she later joined Convoy OB 207, which had originated in Liverpool on Sept.
+28. Together with Danio, Hild, Samnanger and Snefjeld, she subsequently joined Convoy OB 207, which had originated in Liverpool on Sept.
 1 and dispersed Sept.
 6, Thyra arriving Bathurst, N.B. on Sept.
-16, according to Page 1.
-She returned to the U.K. in Convoy HX 79, together with Benwood, Sandanger, Egda, Triton, Høyanger and Ravnefjell.
-Thyra's destination is again given as Manchester, cargo of sulphite pulp, station 84 (according to the archive document, she arrived Preston on Oct.
-27), and she joined from Sydney, C.B.
-The main portion departed Halifax on Oct.
-8 and arrived Liverpool on Oct 23 with the loss of 12 ships; no Norwegian ships were lost, follow the link for more details, see also the external link below.
+16 (Page 1).
+Having spent 2 weeks in Bathurst, she proceeded to Sydney, C.B. in order to join the Sydney portion of Convoy HX 79 on Oct.
+9. Her destination is again given as Manchester, cargo of sulphite pulp, station 84 (according to the archive document, she arrived Preston on Oct.
+27).
+Benwood, Sandanger, Egda, Triton, Høyanger and Ravnefjell are also listed in this convoy, which had started out in Halifax on Oct.
+8 and arrived Liverpool on Oct 23 with the loss of 12 ships; no Norwegian ships were lost, follow the link for more details, see also the external link provided below.

-* The OG convoys mentioned here will be added to individual pages in my Convoys section in due course, with more information on each; in the meantime, the ships sailing in them are named on the page listing ships in all OG convoys.
+* The OG convoys will be added to individual pages in my Convoys section in due course, with more information on each; in the meantime, the ships sailing in them are named on the page listing ships in all OG convoys.

 HX 79, 19 Oct, 1940 - 20 Oct, 1940